With Adam Farrah

 - Leave me a comment below telling me if you’ve heard of Adam and/or his work, and why you should win a copy of his book.
 (Comments counted between now and midnight EST, January 18th, 2014.)

-- Like both of my Facebook pages (Cinco Vidas and CV Skinlabs)-if you already like it, please share this giveaway blog post on your wall or share it with friends.
+- Like my Facebook page ( CV Skinlabs)-if you already like it, please share this giveaway blog post on your wall or share it with friends.

 The winner will be randomly chosen and announced on this blog on 1-19-2014.